turingschool/curriculum/source/academy/workshops/objects_and_methods.markdown

 {% endterminal %}

 Follow the error messages to get the first test passing.
 Just do the simplest thing that could possibly work.
-The next tests should force the code to do whatever it needs to do.
+The next tests will force the code to do whatever it needs to do.

 Unskip the next test.
 It gives you a `NoMethodError` that looks like this: